-Recipients shall comply with the reliability performance standards, recordkeeping, reporting, and maintenance requirements (Requirements) in this SOW for EV chargers installed as part of this Agreement, excluding any charger used solely for private use at a single-family residence or a multifamily housing unit with four or fewer units.
-In the event the CEC adopts regulations that include Requirements, for example as required by Assembly Bill 2061 (Ting, Chapter 345, Statutes of 2022) and/or Assembly Bill 126 (Reyes, Chapter 319, Statutes of 2023), those Requirements shall supersede the Requirements contained in this SOW for this Agreement wherever, as determined by the CAM, they conflict or are redundant.
+Recipients shall comply with the following reliability performance standards, recordkeeping, reporting, and maintenance requirements (henceforth, REQUIREMENTS) in this Scope of Work (SOW) for electric vehicle chargers installed as part of this Agreement excluding any charger used solely for private use at a single-family residence or a multifamily housing unit with four or fewer units.
+In the event the CEC adopts regulations that include REQUIREMENTS, for example as required by Assembly Bill 2061 (Ting, Chapter 345, Statutes of 2022) and/or Assembly Bill 126 (Reyes, Chapter 319, Statutes of 2023), those REQUIREMENTS shall supersede the REQUIREMENTS contained in this SOW for this Agreement wherever they are redundant or conflicting.